madeleineernst/q2-cscs/README.md

 First, convert the .tsv feature table (GNPS_buckettable.tsv) to a .biom feature table (GNPS_buckettable.biom):

-biom convert -i GNPS_buckettable.tsv -o GNPS_buckettable.biom --table-type="OTU table" --to-hdf5
+`biom convert -i GNPS_buckettable.tsv -o GNPS_buckettable.biom --table-type="OTU table" --to-hdf5`

 Then convert the .biom feature table (GNPS_buckettable.biom) to a .qza feature table (GNPS_buckettable.qza):

-qiime tools import --type 'FeatureTable[Frequency]' --input-path GNPS_buckettable.biom --output-path GNPS_buckettable.qza
+`qiime tools import --type 'FeatureTable[Frequency]' --input-path GNPS_buckettable.biom --output-path GNPS_buckettable.qza`

 ### Compute the chemical structural and compositional dissimilarity metric for all pairs of samples in your feature table

 To compute the chemical structural and compositional dissimilarity metric for all pairs of samples in your feature table type:

-qiime cscs cscs --p-css-edges GNPS_edges.tsv --i-features GNPS_buckettable.qza --p-cosine-threshold 0.5 --p-normalization --output-dir out
+`qiime cscs cscs --p-css-edges GNPS_edges.tsv --i-features GNPS_buckettable.qza --p-cosine-threshold 0.5 --p-normalization --output-dir out`

 Besides the mass spectral feature table (GNPS_buckettable.qza) and the edges file (GNPS_edges.tsv), you can specify two parameters:

---p-cosine-threshold: Minimum cosine score that must occur between two features to be included in the calculation.
+`--p-cosine-threshold`: Minimum cosine score that must occur between two features to be included in the calculation.
 All cosine scores below this threshold will be set to 0.
 Set this parameter to the same value as you specified during mass spectral molecular network analysis on GNPS in the “Min Pairs Cos” option, if you want to integrate structural relationships as displayed in your network.
 The default value is set to 0.6.
---p-normalization: This parameter will perform Total Ion Current (TIC) normalization of your feature table prior to calculating the chemical structural and compositional dissimilarity metric.
+`--p-normalization`: This parameter will perform Total Ion Current (TIC) normalization of your feature table prior to calculating the chemical structural and compositional dissimilarity metric.

 Once the computation completed, you will find a distance matrix in the .qza format within the output directory you specified above (here ‘out’).
 You can use this distance matrix to visualize the chemical structural and compositional dissimilarity across your samples in an interactive PCoA space using [Emperor](https://academic.oup.com/gigascience/article-lookup/doi/10.1186/2047-217X-2-16).